ElryWeeb/Controld-Updater/README.md

 <a name="how">How to Use the App</a>
 - Install the App
-- Enter your API Key in the Settings
+- Enter your API URL in the Settings
 - Click on the Start Button
 - Done